Overview of Security Concepts and Architecture

 Currently, CAP supports to run on two cloud runtimes of SAP Business Technology Platform:

-Application providers are responsible to ensure a secure platform environment.
+Application providers are responsible for ensuring a secure platform environment.
 In particular, this includes configuring platform services the application consumes.
-For instance, the provider (user) administrator needs to configure the identity service to separate platform users from business users that come from different identity providers.
-Likewise login policies (for example, multifactor authentication or single-sign-on) need to be aligned with company-specific requirements.
+For instance, you as the provider (user) administrator need to configure the identity service to separate platform users from business users that come from different identity providers.
+Likewise, login policies (for example, multifactor authentication or single-sign-on) must be aligned with company-specific requirements.

-Note, that achieving production-ready security requires to meet all relevant aspects of the development process as well.
-For instance, source code repositories need to be protected and may not contain any secrets or personal data.
-Likewise, the deployment process needs to be secured.
-That includes not only setting up CI/CD pipelines running on technical platform users, but also defining integration tests to ensure properly secured application endpoints.
+Note that achieving production-ready security requires meeting all relevant aspects of the development process as well.
+For instance, source code repositories must be protected and must not contain any secrets or personal data.
+Likewise, the deployment process must be secured.
+This includes not only setting up CI/CD pipelines running on technical platform users, but also defining integration tests to ensure properly secured application endpoints.

-As part of secure operations, application providers need to establish a patch and vulnerability management, as well as a secure support process.
-For example, component versions need to be updated and credentials need to be rotated regularly.
+As part of secure operations, application providers must establish patch and vulnerability management, as well as a secure support process.
+For example, component versions must be updated and credentials must be rotated regularly.

 The application provider is responsible to develop, deploy, and operate the application in a secure platform environment.
 CAP offers seamless integration into platform services and tools to help to meet these requirements.